GreatWayne8/churchwebsite/my-node-react-app/README.md

-# My Node and React App
+**🎬 DMI Church Encouragement Media App**
+**📖 Overview**

-This project is a full-stack application built with Node.js for the backend and React for the frontend.
+This project is a full-stack application developed for DMI Church to help uplift and encourage church members through categorized media content — including videos and audios.

+It is designed to allow users to:

+Browse by emotional/spiritual categories (e.g., Joy, Peace, Faith)

+Watch or listen to encouraging content

+Upload videos and audios through an admin interface

 ## Project Structure